 |Core Material|| Custom mix low permeability ferrite by Fair Rite Products for maximum bandwidth.

-Core is coated and sealed for long term durability.
+Large 2.4 inch core is coated and sealed for long term durability.

 |Winding Type||Single core, coaxial wound 1:1 current balun|